grid_layout¶

 The

-class function must be called before instancing any IconAnimated widgets.- Parameters
+init_classclass function must be called before instancing any IconAnimated widgets.- Parameters

 label_text (str) – the text that will be shown beneath the icon image.